 Understanding and appreciating the cultures (both legal and national) of the various jurisdictions is also vital, and lawyers who do so will be increasingly valuable, whether in non-contentious planning or in trust and estate litigation.
-An effort to bridge cultures and languages will also make mistakes much less likely.
+Making an effort to bridge cultures and languages will also make mistakes much less likely.
 Lawyers who function as a team, who respect the intricacies and unique aspects of each legal system, and who recognise that an appreciation of language and culture is fundamental to successful cross-border work, will have enormous advantages over lawyers who see multi-jurisdictional planning or litigation as separate pieces where each lawyer has responsibility only for his or her jurisdiction.
-The Chambers Private Wealth Global Practice Guide is designed to help encourage and facilitate this cross-border cooperation.
+The Chambers Private Wealth Global Practice Guide is designed to help encourage and facilitate this cross-border co-operation.

-The Demand for Increased Transparency
+The Demand for Increased Transparency and Oversight

 The most dramatic force of change in the international private client world continues to be the global drive for transparency.
 Governments are increasingly focused on cross-border arrangements and structures and have implemented regulatory schemes that require the exchange of tax-related information.
-For example, the United States overcame initial resistance to obtain near-complete international compliance with the Foreign Account Tax Compliance Act (FATCA).
+For example, the United States overcame initial resistance to achieve near-complete international compliance with the Foreign Account Tax Compliance Act (FATCA).

-The Common Reporting Standard (CRS), the reciprocal automatic information exchange agreement developed by the Organisation for Economic Co-operation and Development (OECD) has been adopted in over 100 jurisdictions; reporting commenced in 2016 and will fully come into effect this year.
-CRS requires entities (including trusts and foundations) to report information on controlling persons.
+The Common Reporting Standard (CRS), the reciprocal automatic information exchange agreement developed by the Organisation for Economic Co-operation and Development (OECD), has been adopted in over 100 jurisdictions; reporting commenced in 2016 and came fully into effect last year.
+The CRS requires entities (including trusts and foundations) to report information on controlling persons.
 For entities, the controlling persons are generally the individuals who exercise control over the entity or who have a direct or indirect controlling ownership interest in the entity.
 For a trust, the controlling persons are defined to include the settlors, the trustees, the protectors (if any), the beneficiaries or class of beneficiaries, and any other natural persons exercising ultimate effective control over the trust (whether directly or indirectly).
 Of course, few of these individuals (who may be resident in numerous jurisdictions) actually control a trust, yet the broad reporting requirements are creating significant compliance burdens and challenges for trustees and financial institutions dealing with trusts.
-The global reach of CRS has also made the co-operation of teams of advisers across multiple relevant jurisdictions that much more important.
+The global reach of the CRS has also made the co-operation of teams of advisers across multiple relevant jurisdictions that much more important.

-The substantial reporting burdens of these types of regulations have already had a notable impact on the offshore trust world.
+The substantial reporting burdens imposed by these types of regulations have already had a notable impact on the offshore trust world.
 Many smaller trust companies simply do not have the resources to comply with the complex regulations, and the risks of incorrect reporting often outweigh the benefits of taking on clients from certain jurisdictions.

 Rise of Estate and Trust Litigation

 The world is in the middle of the greatest generational transfer of wealth in history, and cross-border estate and trust litigation has never been busier.
-Trustees find themselves entangled in a rising number of complex and costly cross-border disputes, often serving as the target of aggrieved beneficiaries (or excluded family members) from, for example, jurisdictions that have forced inheritance laws and that often do not recognise trusts.
+Trustees find themselves entangled in a rising number of complex and costly cross-border disputes, often serving as the target of aggrieved beneficiaries (or excluded family members) in jurisdictions that have forced inheritance laws or that do not recognise trusts.

 Whether representing fiduciaries or challengers, anticipating litigation can go far towards increasing the likelihood of obtaining a favourable result (whether through the courts or negotiated settlement).
-The greatest risks in multi-jurisdiction trust litigation come from the potential clash of laws and procedures of the different countries, yet these inconsistencies also create opportunities for surprise and victory.
+The greatest risks in multi-jurisdictional trust litigation come from the potential clash of laws and procedures of the different countries, yet these inconsistencies also create opportunities for surprise and victory.
 The litigation team that truly understands the intricacies in each jurisdiction and appreciates the contrasting cultural forces can exploit the gaps that are created to their substantive and procedural advantage.

-All of these trends and forces – transparency, scrutiny of tax planning, the increase in trust and estate litigation, political volatility – will continue and will receive the most publicity.
+All these trends and forces – transparency, the increase in trust and estate litigation, political volatility – will continue and will receive the most publicity.
 But of course, the world of private client advice does not involve only these areas.
 Much of our work relates to helping families structure the succession of wealth in responsible and lasting ways, preserving long-existing family businesses, encouraging family harmony and protecting family assets for both current and future generations.
 These needs will also continue and grow.